NereidaRondon/NereidaRondon/README.md

     - 6-week Project
     - Collaborated with 2 other Developers and 1 UX/UI Designer
     - Created an App using Agile Methodologies
- - Voyage 47 Repo Coming in January 2024

 ------------------------------